 We know it – trust me!
 With blogging as a #1 means of earning our traffic and revenue, we sympathize.

 It’s never been easy, but it’s incredibly rewarding to maintain a business blog and write consistently.

 To do it consistently, and to do it well, you need a process.

-Your process serves as your armor for making sure you never just sit there, wondering what to do next.
+Your process serves as your guidepost for making sure you never just sit stuck, wondering what to do next.

 Here’s a quote to inspire you (Chuck Close):

 Just like anything else, the blog writing process starts with a foundation.

 Without this foundation, everything else becomes confusing and inefficient.
 With it, you can regularly create great content that your readers will love.

 - The “Golden Rule.”
 Write for ONE reader.

 - Determine Content Length.
 Focus on creating the right content.